Gluckasz/eps-vr-game/README.md

 ## Credits

-"Breaking The Silence" was developed by a dedicated team as part of the European Project Semester at FH St. Pölten.

 *   **Team Leader:** Łukasz Glück
 *   **Game Programmers:** Łukasz Glück, Olivier Cardoen
 *   **Script Writing:** Anhelina Borodai, Zainab Askari